USDRCG/usdrcg.github.io/README.md

-# Welcome to the refreshed USDRCG website!
+# Welcome to the USDRCG website!

 ## About This Site